Localization of quantum walk with classical randomness: Comparison between manual methods and supervised machine learning: Introduction

 \section{Introduction}

 While classical random walk finds broad applications in physics, chemistry, biology, finance, and many other places~\cite{PhysRevLett.119.230601, Biomed.1471.2105.10.17, rsif.2008.0014}, the simplest quantum analogue, the quantum walk (QW), exhibits interesting probabilistic behavior due to the underlying wavefunction even if all the operations are deterministic~\cite{PhysRevA.97.012308}.
 Recently, there is a trend in studying various quantum walks with classical randomness~\cite{PhysRevA.77.022302,PhysRevA.83.022320,PhysRevLett.106.180403,crespi2013anderson,PhysRevA.92.052311}, in the sense that the parameter set or geometry of QW is drawn from a classical probability distribution.
 The resulting probability distribution thus has contributions from both classical and quantum randomness.
+As the classical randomness increases, a transition from delocalization to localization emerges, which has stimulated lasting research interest.

-For example, photons ~\cite{PhysRevLett.104.153602}, trapped ions~\cite{PhysRevLett.104.100503}, superconducting qubits~\cite{PhysRevA.89.022309}, and neutral atoms ~\cite{PhysRevLett.121.070402} have been experimentally implemented to demonstrate discrete-time quantum walk with classical randomness in the phase factor or walk step to show a transition from quantum dynamics with multi-peaks in real or momentum space to classical-like dynamics with different structures.
+There have been experimental demonstrations of discrete-time quantum walk with classical randomness in the quantum operators of the evolution and exhibitions of the transition from quantum dynamics with multi-peak probability distributions in real or momentum space to classical-like dynamics with Gaussian-like probability distributions.
+For example, phase-disordered photons ~\cite{PhysRevLett.106.180403,PhysRevLett.104.153602}, trapped ions with randomized phases~\cite{PhysRevLett.104.100503}, superconducting qubits with random frequencies~\cite{PhysRevA.89.022309}, and neutral atoms with random microwave pulses~\cite{PhysRevLett.121.070402} have been implemented to demonstrate the transition induced by classical randomness.